-Before agreeing to take on lasting power of attorney responsibilities, you should think carefully about what you might be letting yourself in for.
+Before agreeing to take on lasting power of attorney responsibilities, you should think carefully about what you will be signing up for.

-If you taking on these lasting power of attorney responsibilities seems like too much – for example, if you do not think you have the expertise, or the energy – you should let the donor know.
+If you do not think you have the expertise, or the time to take on the responsibilities of an attorney, you should let the donor know.
 This is preferable to accepting the role only to surrender it at a later date, when the donor may no longer be in a position to make other arrangements.

 Your legal responsibilities under lasting power of attorney

 - Acting in the donor's best interests and taking reasonable care when making decisions on their behalf.

 - Acting in accordance with the terms of the LPA (see below).